 Searching with the Locator

-You can find the locator in the bottom left of the Qt Creator window.
+By default, you can find the locator in the bottom left of the Qt Creator window.
+To open it as a centered popup, click (Options) in it and select Open as Centered Popup.

 To activate the locator: